Leadwerks/Documentation/2dspace.md

 ```lua
 	a = MixAngle(a, target, 0.1)
 ```
-This will provide nice smooth rotation that goes all the way around the box.
+This will provide nice smooth rotation that goes all the way around the box, always taking the shortest distance to the target angle.

 ### 2D Vectors